-We have audited the Remuneration Report included in pages 22 to 45 of the Directors' report for the year ended 30 June 2017.
+We have audited Section 2, 3 and 4 of the Remuneration Report included in pages 22 to 45 of the Directors' report for the year ended 30 June 2017.

 Our responsibility is to express an opinion on the Remuneration Report, based on our audit conducted in accordance with Australian Auditing Standards.